MicrosoftDocs/SupportArticles-docs/Teams/teams-rooms-and-devices/display-status-unhealthy.md

 ## Symptoms

-In the [Microsoft Teams Rooms Pro Management portal](https://portal.rooms.microsoft.com/), the **Display** signal of a Microsoft Teams Rooms (MTR) device is shown as **Unhealthy**, and users experience one or more of the following issues:
+In the [Microsoft Teams Rooms Pro Management portal](https://portal.rooms.microsoft.com/), the **Display** signal of a Microsoft Teams Rooms device is shown as **Unhealthy**, and users experience one or more of the following issues:

-- One or more Front of Room displays show nothing or show "No Signal."
+- One or more Front of Room displays show nothing or show "No Signal".
-- The room console shows nothing or shows "No Signal."
+- The room console shows nothing or shows "No Signal".
 - The room console shows a warning banner at the top that indicates that a display was disconnected.

 Additionally, Event ID 3001 is logged under **Applications and Services Logs** > **Skype Room System** in **Event Viewer**.
 For example, the following event is logged: